valmartnz/Project-1-Lark-s-Ant/README.txt

     Followed the installation instruction above and watched it run a couple of times.
 Looks good.

-Credits
-    Some code was borrowed from Professor Chuck Siska's example code.

 Issues (Contact if Needed for Clarification)
     Valerie Martinez
     Anthony Sanchez